fmarino-412/ServerlessFlowBench/readme.md

 #### Java:

-The project to deploy can be easily created using the project management tool [Maven](https://maven.apache.org/), in order to perform deployment is enough just passing the project root path to the deployment utility.
+The project to deploy can be easily created using [Maven](https://maven.apache.org/), in order to perform deployment is enough passing the project root path to the deployment utility.

 Here an example of the `pom.xml` file needed for Google Cloud Functions deployment.